CORP-2/CORP-2.0/README.md

 `Corp 2.0` aims to simplify and modernize bureaucracy in medium and large companies.

 Corp 2.0 strives to fix the broken aspects of `corp 1.0` while allowing the parts that work well to remain.
-For example, the idea is not to eliminate hierarchy, but rather to simplify it.
+For example, the idea is not to eliminate hierarchy, but rather to streamline it.
 The `single point of contact` works well dealing with external entities such as government(s), investors, customers etc. so there need not be drastic changes to the external face of the company.

 However the `single point of contact` is oftentimes a disaster for internal communication and decision making. `Corp 2.0` tries to reduce `single point of contacts` and increases visibility into `decision making.`

 ## Goals of Corp 2.0

-***corp 2.0 is focused on engineering organizations, where ~75% of communication is electronic and work is ~90% electronic in nature.***
+***Corp 2.0 is focused on engineering organizations, where ~75% of communication is electronic and work is ~90% electronic in nature.***

-The principal goals of `corp 2.0` are:
+The principal goals of `Corp 2.0` are:

 * Faster feedback loops
 * Continuous objective evaluation of employees